Condor: A Code Discriminator Integrating General Semantics with Code Details: Introduction

-We propose two parameter-scale versions of Condor~(i.e., 110M and 1.3B) and conduct extensive experiments to evaluate its effectiveness.
-We find that current datasets are insufficient for fully quantifying the discriminator's ability to discern differences in code details~\cite{humaneval, commitpack_muennighoff2023octopack}.
-Thus, we construct the CodeNanoFix dataset, which includes a series of samples consisting of an algorithmic problem description, pairs of the code with subtle errors, and the corresponding correct version.
-First, we apply the Condor to the classification task to assess the model's ability to recognize subtle code differences.
+\lqy{ We implement two Condor versions~(i.e., 110M and 1.3B) to balance performance and practicality: the smaller model enables low-latency ranking in resource-constrained settings~\cite{codebert2020,coderanker,codet52021}, while the larger model offers stronger accuracy, providing a better trade-off than single-shot inference with much larger models~\cite{guo2024deepseekcoder, grammarcoder}. } When training a discriminator, we find that current datasets are insufficient for fully quantifying the discriminator's ability to discern differences in code details~\cite{humaneval, commitpack_muennighoff2023octopack}.
+Thus, we construct the CodeNanoFix dataset, which includes a series of samples consisting of an algorithmic problem description, pairs of code with subtle errors, and the corresponding correct version.
+First, we apply the Condor to the classification task, evaluating its ability to recognize subtle code differences.
 The results show that general code generation models struggle to accurately distinguish these fine-grained differences, often resulting in imbalances in precision or recall, leading to suboptimal overall performance.
 In contrast, Condor excels across precision, recall, and F1-score, significantly outperforming other models.
 For example, Condor~(110M) improves the F1-score from around 67\% to 72.34\%.
-Additionally, Condor~(1.3B) demonstrates substantial improvements in discriminative capability when selecting the correct code from multiple generated outputs, achieving an increase in Pass@1 accuracy of Meta-Llama-3.1-Instruct~(70B) from 52.64\% to 62.63\%.
-Second, to validate Condor’s generalization ability, we test it on the APPS~\cite{apps} and the MBPP~\cite{mbpp} datasets.
-The results indicate that Condor consistently maintains strong performance across different datasets.
-For example, on the APPS dataset, Condor~(1.3B) raises the Pass@1 of Meta-Llama-3.1 Instruct~(70B) from 10.16\% to 25.10\%, and on MBPP, Condor~(1.3B) improves Pass@1 from 71.40\% to 75.20\%.
-Finally, through ablation studies, we demonstrate that the two strategies for capturing code details in Condor are crucial to its overall performance, further validating their effectiveness in detecting subtle code differences.
+Additionally, Condor~(1.3B) demonstrates substantial improvements in discriminative capability when selecting the correct code from multiple generated outputs, achieving an increase in Pass@1 accuracy of Llama-3.1-Instruct~(70B) from 52.64\% to 62.63\%.
+Second, to validate Condor’s generalization ability, we test it on the APPS~\cite{apps}, the MBPP~\cite{mbpp}, and the LiveCodeBench~\cite{jain2024livecodebench} datasets.
+The results indicate that Condor consistently maintains strong performance across different datasets. \lqy{ For example, on the APPS dataset, Condor~(1.3B) raises the Pass@1 of Llama-3.1 Instruct~(70B) from 10.16\% to 25.10\%, on MBPP, Condor~(1.3B) improves Pass@1 from 71.40\% to 75.20\%, and on LiveCodeBench, Condor~(1.3B) improves Pass@1 from 28.97\% to 30.90\%. } Finally, through ablation studies, we demonstrate that the two strategies for capturing code details in Condor are crucial to its overall performance, further validating their effectiveness in detecting subtle code differences.

 We summarize our contributions as follows: \begin{itemize}